-- Community events – Foodbank is occasionally invited to be a charity partner at community festivals, conferences and sporting events.
-While tasks vary depending on the event, volunteers may be required to staff an information stand, hand out materials about Foodbank, act as a cheer squad or collect donations.
+- Community events – Occasionally we’re invited to be a charity partner at community festivals, conferences and sporting events.
+While tasks vary depending on the event, volunteers may be required to staff an information stand, act as a cheer squad or collect donations.

-- Warehouse volunteering – Each weekday, a group of up to nine corporate volunteers assist our regular volunteers to pick and pack orders placed by our charity partners.
-In addition to picking orders, warehouse volunteers may also be required to do other tasks such as sorting food and packing emergency relief hampers.
+- Warehouse volunteering – Each weekday, a group of up to nine corporate volunteers assist our regular volunteers to pick and pack orders in our Yarraville warehouse for our charity partners.
+In addition to picking orders, warehouse volunteers may also be required to do other tasks such as sorting food and packing emergency food hampers.

-- Farms to Families markets – These pop-up markets are funded and staffed by our corporate partners and held at charity partner sites.
-With up to 200 families per market being provided with a week’s worth of fresh produce and dairy products, it’s a great opportunity for volunteers to see firsthand how their support is making a difference.
+- Pop-up markets – We’re able to run our Farms to Families pop-up market program with funding from corporate partners.
+These markets are held at one of our charity partner sites, and provide up to 300 families with a week’s worth of fresh produce.
+Markets are a great opportunity for volunteers to see firsthand how their support is making a difference.